windwalker-io/framework/src/Console/Command/README.md

 ## About Console Package

-This is part of Joomla Console package documentation, please see [Console Package](..).
+This is part of Windwalker Console package documentation, please see [Console Package](..).